-We have a fantastic live-aboard opportunity for a couple on a luxury barge this summer, taking holidaymakers along the waterways of France.
-We're looking for an experienced chef and host couple who are able to provide 5-star service and fine-dining cuisine.
+Please note that this role is temporarily on-hold so we may not be able to respond to all new applications.
+However, later in the summer we may have a fantastic live-aboard opportunity for a couple on a luxury barge this summer, taking holidaymakers along the waterways of France.
+The cruise itinerary will include visits to the wine regions and vineyards, so a keen interest and experience in wine pairing would be hugely beneficial.
+We will be looking for an experienced chef and host couple who are able to provide 5-star service and fine-dining cuisine.

 - Maintain the highest of standards of cleanliness and presentation of all guest areas.
 This will include thorough daily cleaning etc of guest cabins, en-suites and salon.

 - Preparing the table and serving/presenting the food, cheeses and wines at mealtimes.
 A high level of silver service experience is preferred though training can be offered if necessary.

 - Serving pre-meal drinks, preparing basic cocktails and generally “checking” with the guests that they have everything they need.

 - Having an eye for detail, aesthetics and pride in your work.

 - Keeping the bar area stocked up, and ice available.

 - Learning about our fine wines on board and presenting them when serving at meal times.
 Maintaining wine stocks in the chill cabinets and inventory in store on the boat.

 - Keeping on top of laundry and ironing and tidy storage of products under the remit of the hostess.
 Sheets, duvet covers and pillowcases go to external laundries, tablecloths, napkins, towels and robes are laundered on board.

 - Being prepared to learn about the local area where we cruise, a little knowledge helps when guests are enquiring about the route and our progress through the week.